BharathKumarReddy2103/terraform-aws-instance/README.md

 # AWS EC2 instance
-You can create EC2 instance in bharathdevops using this module
+You can create EC2 instance in bharathdevops(company name) using this module

 ## Inputs